stephentoth/pytermrender/README.md

 Screen.tickers
   | a dictionary to store variables that change every frame.
 Screen.state
-  | a dictionary to store variaiables that are more static.
+  | a dictionary to store variables that are more static.
 ```
 Example usage as follows:
 ```